raspberrypilearning/blockscad-coder-keyring/en/step_5.md

 ---
 title: I have a BlocksCAD account
 ---
-If you have a BlocksCAD account and you're logged in, then you can click on `Project` in the menu bar and select `Save`.
-This will save your project online so that you can access it from any computer.
+If you have a BlocksCAD account and you're logged in, then you can click on **Project** in the menu bar and select **Save**.
+This saves your project online so that you can access it from any computer.
 --- /collapse ---